Neurontin Review: Relief From Pain and Seizures?

 Conclusion

-Neurontin appears to cause side effects including sleepiness and swelling of the extremities in some patients.
-It also may cause breathing problems, especially in those with already-existing breathing problems.
-The medication is also associated with a significant amount of weight loss in clinical studies, so it may not be the best choice for overweight or obese patients.
+It also may cause breathing problems, especially in those with pre-existing breathing problems.
+The medication is also associated with a significant amount of weight gain in clinical studies, so it may not be the best choice for overweight or obese patients.

 Neurontin may be effective for treating seizures and pain in dogs, but it should only be used in this manner if prescribed by a vet.